Jnn912/8915-Assignment-2/README.md

    - Docker
    - Azure CLI
    - kubectl
+   - Go
+   - Rust
+   - Python
 2. **Environment Setup**:
    - Ensure Azure Service Bus and MongoDB are configured.
    - Create the necessary Azure resources using Azure CLI.
+3. ## Steps to Deploy
+   -  Create AKS Cluster
+   -  Create a resource group
+   -  Create an AKS cluster
+   -  Connect to the cluster
+4. ## Deploy Application
+   -  Clone the repository containing the YAML file
+   -  Apply the YAML file
+   -  Verify deployment
+5. ## Access the Application
 ---

 ## Microservices Overview